 Under Part 8, the OFT and other enforcers can seek enforcement orders against businesses that breach UK laws giving effect to specified EC/EU Directives – including but not limited to the Unfair Contract Terms Directive.
 This is generally actioned where there is a real (as opposed to fanciful) threat of harm to the collective interests of timeshare consumers.

-In addition, the Enterprise Act creates the legal framework enabling the OFT to perform a coordinating role to ensure that action is taken by the most appropriate body noted in Unfair contract terms guidance and dependant on each case.
+In addition, the Enterprise Act creates the legal framework enabling the OFT to perform a coordinating role to ensure that action is taken by the most appropriate body noted in unfair contract terms guidance and dependant on each case.

-1) The Test of fairness
+The Test of Fairness

 The Regulations apply a test of fairness to all timeshare standard terms (terms that have not been individually negotiated) in timeshare and club contracts used by businesses with timeshare consumers, subject to certain exceptions.

-The main exemption is for terms that set the price or describe the main subject matter of the contract (usually known as ‘core terms’) provided they are in plain and intelligible language.
+The main exemption is for terms that set the price or describe the main subject matter of the contract (usually known as ‘core terms’) provided they are in a plain and intelligible language.
 The Regulations thus apply to what is commonly called ‘the small print’ of standard form consumer contracts.

 A standard term is unfair ‘if, contrary to the requirement of good faith, it causes a significant imbalance in the parties’ rights and obligations arising under the contract, to the detriment of any timeshare consumer.